SoftwAIre/charity_recommender/README.md

 To support this challenge, DonorsChoose.org has supplied anonymized data on donor giving from the past five years.
 The winning methods will be implemented in DonorsChoose.org email marketing campaigns.

 # Business Objective:
-Pair up donors to the classroom requests that will most motivate them to make an additional gift.
+Pair donors to the classroom requests that will most motivate them to make an additional gift.
 Donors must have donated at least once.

 ### NY Charity Recommender
 A donor chooses a classroom project they would like to donate to from a list of projects.
 After selecting the project they would donate to, this charity_recommender program uses collaborative filtering to recommend 10 projects the user may also want to donate to.